zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 6. As each pipeline runs, it stores artifacts physically in the `artifact store`.
 Of course, this artifact store needs to be some form of cloud storage.
 7. As each pipeline runs, it reports status back to the ZenML server and optionally queries the server for metadata.

-## Provisioning and registering a Skypilot orchestrator alongside a container registry
+## Provisioning and registering an orchestrator alongside a container registry

 While there are detailed docs on [how to set up a Skypilot orchestrator](../../component-guide/orchestrators/skypilot-vm.md) and a [container registry](../../component-guide/container-registries/container-registries.md) on each public cloud, we have put the most relevant details here for convenience: